Updated November 2023

 Table of Contents

 What is COP28?

-COP28 is the 28th session of the Conference of Parties (COP) which is the apex decision-making body of the United Nations Framework Convention on Climate Change (UNFCCC).
+COP28 is the 28th session of the Conference of Parties (COP), which is the apex decision-making body of the United Nations Framework Convention on Climate Change (UNFCCC).
 The UNFCCC was primarily formed to deal with the growing threat of climate change, and as a part of this, the Conference of Parties (COP) is held every year to discuss and find solutions for climate change.

 COP28 date & location in Dubai

-The 28th session of COP, or Conference of Parties, will be hosted by the UAE and is tentatively reported to be held from 30 November to 12 December 2023 at the Dubai Expo City.Book cheap flights to Dubai
+The 28th session of the Conference of Parties, also known as COP28, will be hosted by the UAE at Dubai Expo City.
+The event is scheduled to take place from 30 November until 12 December 2023.
+Pre-sessionals takes place from 24 to 29 November.

 Moreover, the Dubai Expo City is one of the best locations for such a conference to take place as both COP28 and Expo 2020 Dubai have some similar goals and missions, including achieving sustainability and encouraging global cooperation to address global issues.

 Sheikh Abdullah bin Zayed, Minister of Foreign Affairs and International Co-operation, unveiled the logo of Cop28 on 16 January during the event launch at Abu Dhabi Sustainability Week in Adnec.

 Inspired by the “one world” concept, the logo’s spherical design with light and dark green shades depicts people, renewable energy technologies, wildlife and nature, representing the need to use innovation for sustainable development.